adamstebbing/CTF_Writeups/Narnia.md

 ```

 ### Narnia1
 At first, I thought this one would be easier than the previous challenge.
 As you can see from the code below, the program attempts to execute code located at the EGG environment variable.
 Environment Variables are globally accessable variablesfor sharing information between different applications and processes (they can be viewed by entering the `env` command).
-Since this program runs as Narnia2 (it has a higher privelege as in the last challenge), we want to get the program to open a shell so we can view the Narnia2 password.
+Since this program runs as Narnia2 (it has a higher privilege as in the last challenge), we want to get the program to open a shell so we can view the Narnia2 password.

 ```
 int main(){